Parsa-Rajabi/cpsc-1030/_sources/labs.md

 ### D2L Brightspace Submission

-Here are the steps to submit your screenshot to Blackboard:
+Here are the steps to submit your screenshot to Brightspace:

 1. Go to Langara D2L Brightspace
 2. Navigate to CPSC 1030 Course